djl/bkt/README.markdown

 SETUP
 -----

-Create an ini file `~/.bkt` and give it your access and secret keys in an `auth` section:
+Create an ini file in `~/.config/bkt/config.ini` and give it your access and secret keys in an `auth` section:

     [auth]
     access_key = 1234567890asdf